marzieraee/projecteuler/README.md

-#ive collected some example that i had solved them by pyhton ,to save and show my pure python trying .
+#ive collected some examples that i had solved them by pyhton ,to save and show my pure python trying .